danieldunderfelt/react-response/README.md

 First, install React-response:
 `npm install --save react-response`

 Make sure you have React-response's peerDependencies (react react-dom express) installed.
 Also install any middleware you want to use through the components.

-Also be sure to have React-router installed if you want to use the React-router response handler.
+If you are using React-router, install the [React-router response handler](https://github.com/danieldunderfelt/react-response-router) for React-response.
+This can be achieved with:

+`npm i react-response-router --save`

+The full example above uses it.

 Then, follow the examples above to set up your server config.
 When done, feed the config to `createServer` and the output of `createServer` into `serve`.